Tolujoh-n/study-online/README.md

 ### install this dependencies and run it on your local computer

-- Python latest version which pip get installed with it automatically run this to check `Python -V`
 - Django run this to check `python -m django –version` if not installed install it using pip `pip install django`
 - PostgreSQL and have it connected properly
 Then you gonna see the Online course loads up site load up..